Curriculum

 Data management and warehousing (4 ECTS)

 The course illustrates how to implement and technically maintain a data warehouse.
-The focus is on database data design, extraction, profiling and standardisation along with data transformation.
-A detailed analysis of big data quality management is provided.
+The focus is on database data design, extraction, profiling, and standardisation along with data transformation.
+The course provides comprehensive coverage of SQL to handle big datasets; AI assistants to generate SQL code are presented.

 Software development and coding with Python (5 ECTS)